 When ideas are constantly and chaotically running through your head, life can get overwhelming.
+The process of searching for land for sale in and of itself can be nerve-racking.
 Knowing in general what you can expect throughout the land buying process will not only help you make a smarter investment, it will also relieve you of some unwanted stress caused by fear of the unknown.
 Here's a general outline of the land buying process.

 The first step for land buyers is to determine what the land will be used for.
 Why are you buying the land?
 What is your intent and what are your goals for the property?
 Are you looking to flip it?
-Are you planning on building?
-Are you interested in farming or hunting?
-Do you plan on harvesting timber?
+Are you planning on building on residential property?
+Are you interested in farming agricultural land or hunting land?
+Do you plan on harvesting the timber on forest land?
 The purpose you've planned for will help answer vital questions like where do you need to be looking for the property?
 What type of land would be ideal and match up with what you plan on doing?

 To determine what you can pay for the land, you will first need to estimate all the other costs you will have associated with the land.